Tell Congress and President Trump to Include Significant Construction Investment in COVID-19 Relief Legislation!

-Due to the unprecedented impact of the pandemic, state and local governments face significant budget shortfalls that are putting immense pressure on public agencies to delay or cancel construction projects.
+Due to the unprecedented impact of the pandemic, state and local governments collectively face budget shortfalls of over $500 billion that are putting immense pressure on public agencies to delay or cancel construction projects.
 This comes on top of many private owners, developers, and investors—facing vast uncertainty—drastically cutting back on future construction projects.

-Bipartisan improvements are needed to address some of the underlying policies in H.R.
-2. However, without passing legislation that provides robust levels of infrastructure investment, the construction industry could experience substantial market reductions, threatening the viability of thousands of construction firms and jeopardizing hundreds of thousands of construction jobs.
+It is essential for the construction industry to be heard loudly and clearly on Capitol Hill as bipartisan negotiations are underway on this round of COVID relief legislation.
+Without passing legislation that provides robust levels of infrastructure investment, the construction industry could experience substantial market reductions, threatening the viability of thousands of construction firms and jeopardizing hundreds of thousands of construction jobs.

 In response to AGC surveys, more than two-thirds (69 percent) of contractors report having a project canceled or delayed since the start of the pandemic in early March.
-And, an increasing share of respondents report that projects they expected to start in June or later this year have been canceled.
+An increasing share of respondents report that projects they expected to start in June or later this year have been canceled.

-Amid these dire public and private construction economic indicators, Congress and President Trump must enact a robust infrastructure package to combat the threat of more project delays, cancellations and, ultimately, construction firm closures and worker layoffs.
+Amid these dire public and construction economic indicators, Congress and President Trump must include broad and robust infrastructure investment in the next COVID relief bill to combat the threat of more project delays, cancellations and, ultimately, construction firm closures and worker layoffs.

 Taking action is easy.
 Simply complete this form to submit the pre-written message as is or customize it with personal information on how this issue impacts you and your company.